 Degree requirements

-2. At least half of the credit hours presented for graduation must be at the 600 level or higher.
+3. At least half of the credit hours presented for graduation must be at the 600-level or higher.

-3. Students may take up to six credits of non-history electives from an approved list of elective courses.
-In addition, students who wish to pursue specific areas of study may, with the approval of the graduate director, substitute other courses when appropriate, but in no case shall be able to count more than six credit hours of non-history courses.
+4. To satisfy elective course requirements, students may take up to six credits of non-history electives from an approved list of elective courses.
+In addition, students who wish to pursue specific areas of study may, with the approval of the graduate director, substitute other courses when appropriate, but will not be able to count more than six credit hours of non-history courses.

 Curriculum requirements